tusharsharmadev/Car-price-Prediction-Model/Readme.md

-* Name of the team/Single Participant Name : Tushar Sharma

-* Number of Members in a Team : 1

-* College : Amity university Mumbai

-* Theme of the Project : Open Innovation

-* Discord Usernames of TEAM MEMBERS on our Discord Server (Technothon 1.0) : Tushar Sharma | Organizer

 * Detailed Explanation of the Idea : This is a Car Prediction Model which predicts the prices of the cars based on their specifications such as (fuel type, Engine etc)